Dimercel/listopia/README.md

 #### take-while `(pred list)`

-take-while, applied to a predicate PRED and a LIST, returns the longest prefix (possibly empty) of LIST of elements that satisfy PRED.
+`take-while`, applied to a predicate PRED and a LIST, returns the longest prefix (possibly empty) of LIST of elements that satisfy PRED.

 ```common-lisp
 (take-while #'evenp '(1 2 3 4)) ;; => '()